 ‘Almost without exception biblical references to thunder and thunderstorms speak of them as the direct activity of God. (e.g., Ex 9:23-34; 1 Sam 7:10; Ps 104:7) Thunder is an awesome manifestation of divine power, altogether beyond human comprehension.
 (Job 26:14 38:25 40:9) Sometimes thunder accompanies God’s speaking to his people.
 In Jn 12:29 the voice of God from heaven is thought by many bystanders to be no more than thunder.
 When God gave the law upon Mt.
 Sinai there were “thunder and lightnings and a thick cloud upon the mount,” (Ex 19:16; 20:18) and in the book of Revelation thunder accompanies all the proclamations from heaven.’
 (Rev 4:5; 6:1; 8:5; 10$:3f; etc.) (ISBE)

-Psa 104:13 He waters the mountains from his upper chambers; the earth is satisfied by the fruit of his work.
+104:13 He waters the mountains from the upper rooms of his palace;

 The psalmist turns now from the wild animals to the domesticated beats and to the cultivable plants and fruit trees.